luizbgomide/sovereign/rules.md

 **Gain Advancement Points.** A Delver who advances a level gains three advancement points they can spend on improving their skills or attributes.
 Experts and Partial Experts gain an extra bonus Advancement Point to spend (via Quick Learner), giving them four points each time they advance.

 The cost for improving a skill is listed below.
-Every skill level must be purchased in order; to gain level-1 in a skill you need to pay one point for level-0 and then two points for level-1.
+Every skill level must be purchased in order; to gain level 1 in a skill you need to pay one point for level 0 and then two points for level 1.
 A PC must be the requisite minimum level to increase a skill to certain levels.
 Less hardened adventurers simply don’t have the focus and real-life experience to attain such a pitch of mastery.

 | Skill Level | Point Cost | Min Delver Level |
 | ----------- | ---------- | ---------------- |